lemongrass tea benefits and side effects

 DIY Lemongrass wash for hair

-All you have to do is soak some lemongrass in some water and boil it in some water.
+Lemongrass has antiseptic and antimicrobial properties.
+This means it can protect your scalp from inflammation, dandruff, and excessive shedding.
+All you have to do is soak some lemongrass in water and then boil it.
 After it has cooled down, rinse your hair with this.
 (13)

 With lemongrass tea, you will enjoy great health benefits.
 According to the Food and Development Authority, lemongrass is considered safe for consumption, and there are no side effects per se.